 My research interests are in the field of audio and acoustic signal processing, e.g. speech enhancement, microphone array processing, acoustic localization and tracking, acoustic parameter estimation, perceptual acoustics and spatial audio.

-I work closely with product teams at Microsoft to develop algorithms to suppress noise, reverberation and interfering speakers, to clean up microphone signals for communication or speech recognition.
+I work closely with product teams at Microsoft to develop algorithms for suppressing echo, noise, reverberation and interfering speakers, to improve captured speech signal quality and intelligibility for human and machine listeners, and to separate audio sources.

 2018: Research intern at Microsoft Research